SpacehuhnTech/usbnova.com/docs/about.md

 USB Nova is a cute little USB "drive" that acts as a keyboard, much like the USB Rubber Ducky, WiFi Duck, and other BadUSBs.
 What makes it special is that:
-* It's Open-Source
-* You can drag and drop scripts
+* You can drag and drop scripts (no SD card or WiFi connection required)
 * Easily switch between attack and setup mode
 * Supports USB Mass Storage
-* Handmade in Germany 🇩🇪🇪🇺
+* Adds a lot of cool [scripting functions](scripting/functions)
 * Supports a ton of [keyboard layouts](scripting/functions.md#available-keyboard-layouts)
-* Is affordable
+* It's affordable
-* Change USB VID & PID and [other cool settings](/docs/preferences) effortlessly
+* Change USB VID & PID and [other cool settings](preferences) effortlessly
 * Has an RGB LED
+* It's Open-Source
 * Comes in a variety of awesome-looking cases
+* It's handmade in Germany 🇩🇪🇪🇺

 <a href='https://spacehuhn.store/products/usb-nova' target='_blank'>
   <img height='36' style={{border:0,height:'36px'}} src='/img/buy.png' border='0' alt='Buy Now' />